sameedshoaibb/devops-web-api/README.md

 Sets up and manages the entire infrastructure needed to run applications on Kubernetes.

 What it contains:
 - **Terraform** - Infrastructure as Code for Azure.
 Creates a virtual machine with networking and security configured.
-Already deployed and ready to use.

 - **Ansible** - Automated server configuration scripts that install Docker, Kubernetes, Jenkins, and ArgoCD on the Terraform-created VM.
 Configures infrastructure and security.
 Runs once on the VM to set up all required tools.